Johan Cruyff: Gloria Ajax and the golden era of Total Football

 Cruyff joined the Ajax youth system on his tenth birthday.
 Cruyff and his friends would frequently visit a "playground" in their neighbourhood and Ajax youth coach Jany van der Veen, who lived close by, noticed Cruyff's talent and decided to offer him a place at Ajax without a formal trial.
+Cruijff suffered from physical underdevelopment when he joined the Ajax academy and head coach Vic Buckingham urged him to go to the gym while providing him with better nutrition.
 When he first joined Ajax, Cruyff preferred baseball and continued to play the sport until age fifteen when he quit at the urging of his coaches.
+At that age, Cruijff quit his secondary education without a diploma after staying down twice.

 He made his first team debut on 15 November 1964 in the Eredivisie, against GVAV, scoring the only goal for Ajax in a 3–1 defeat.
 That year, Ajax finished in their lowest position since the establishment of professional football, in 13th.
 Cruyff really started to make an impression in the 1965–66 season and established himself as a regular first team player after scoring two goals against DWS in the Olympic stadium on 24 October 1965 in a 2–0 victory.
 In the seven games that winter, he scored eight times and in March 1966 scored the first three goals in a league game against Telstar in a 6–2 win.
 Four days later, in a cup game against Veendam in a 7–0 win, he scored four goals.
 In total that season, Cruyff scored 25 goals in 23 games, and Ajax won the league championship.

 In the 1966–67 season, Ajax again won the league championship, and also won the KNVB Cup, for Cruyff's first "double".
 Cruyff ended the season as the leading goalscorer in the Eredivisie with 33.
 Cruyff won the league for the third successive year in the 1967–68 season.
 He was also named Dutch footballer of the year for the second successive time, a feat he repeated in 1969.
 On 28 May 1969, Cruyff played in his first European Cup final against Milan, but the Italians won 4–1.